InfinityWallet/InfinityProtocol/README.md

 # Infinity Protocol

+The core contract is a factory which can create pair contracts as required for any token pair.
+Liquidity can be provided for these token pairs, allowing users to swap between them.
+To swap and add/remove liquidity we use a router contract to execute the desired transactions and perform safety checks.
+You must first approve the router address for any tokens you want to send.

+*Bsc Testnet Contracts*
+**InfinityFactory** - 0xCe8B58aa5CCcc32f5537347054fa171cE21A15e6
+**InfinityRouter01** - 0xEf06e77dd92C7E2Fc986748a5Df8aBC862ffA221

 ## Introduction
 Infinity is an innovative new all-in-one decentralized financial ecosystem, bringing new advancements and ease-of-use features to make earning and trading easier than ever.
 The platform will provide users with easy and instant access to a wide range of decentralized financial services on the Binance Smart Chain, while holding your tokens securely on either the decentralized companion Infinity Wallet or your wallet of choice.